Description of the “D120EB Vertical Illuminator” cylindrical LED lighting system

 The illuminator is designed to capture images with a vertically assembled photographic system.
 The internal diameter is sufficient to accommodate most of the samples placed inside a transparent laboratory glass container (beaker or petri dish), on the plastic support (see below), or in any case subjects with dimensions less than 70mm.

-The following image summarizes the dimensions of the system
+The following image summarizes the system with all the components:

 The cylinder being open at the lower end, allows you to use different types of colored background, with the goal to increase the visibility and contrast of the subject.

 An interesting function implemented in the lighting system is the possibility to manage via a variable voltage power supply (12 Volts and 3 Amps) and step-down regulator, the intensity of light, and the possibility of turning on / off the different levels of the LEDs.